gunnerVivek/question-pair-similarity/README.md

 Next a random model was constructed and the performance of the random model was measured.
 This serves as a base line model, based on which value of any future model will be evaluated.

-The models that were used are : Logistic regression, Linear Support Vector Machines and XGBoost.
+The models that were used are : Random Baseline model, Logistic regression, Linear Support Vector Machines and XGBoost.

 Detailed documentation and code of the modelling can be found [here](notebooks/4_Machine_Learning_Models.ipynb).